China Caixin factory, service PMIs suggest economic slowdown worsening

 Employment in the factory sector fell for the 22nd straight month while new orders shrunk for a second month to 46.6, the sharpest contraction since March 2014.

-“Sub-indices signaled continued weak demand in the market for goods and factors of production,” said He Fan, Chief Economist at Caixin Insight Group.
+“Sub-indices signalled continued weak demand in the market for goods and factors of production,” said He Fan, Chief Economist at Caixin Insight Group.

 “Recent volatilities in global financial markets could weigh on the real economy, and a pessimistic outlook may become self-fulfilling.”